Making the most of your institutional trial

-Often a team responsible for one of these areas may trial or subscribe to Overton without the other areas being aware that they can benefit as well.
+Often, a team responsible for one of these areas may trial Overton without the other areas being aware that they can benefit as well.
 For example, a Research Impact team may use Overton to assess their institution’s impact on policy, while Subject Librarians could use the database to streamline grey literature searching.

-The first step to making the most of a trial is to make everyone aware one is going on!
-If you are in a small organisation where everyone definitely reads their emails, a simple all-staff email with the sign up link may be all you need.
+The first step to making the most of a trial is to make everyone aware that one is going on!
+If you are in a small organisation where everyone definitely reads their emails, a simple all-staff email with the sign-up link may be all you need.

-If you use Blogs, Staff and Student Noticeboards, or VLEs like Blackboard, announcements of new resources and time-limited trials is a good place to raise awareness.
+If you use Blogs, Staff and Student Noticeboards, or VLEs like Blackboard, announcements of new resources and time-limited trials are a good place to raise awareness.

 People know about it, but how do they get the most out of it?